Welcome to today's edition of the Rush 24-7 podcast.

 At any rate, here's the deal.

-Uh, the many, many Republicans were pushed and dragged to the conservative agenda by the Tea Party and other conservatives via that landslide election in November.
+Many, many Republicans were pushed and dragged to the conservative agenda by the Tea Party and other conservatives via that landslide election in November.

 But let's not fool ourselves here, folks.

-The era of Reagan was over.
+The year of Reagan was over.

-Gosh, oh Obama had won.
+Gosh, Obama had won.

-He's the first African American president.
+He's the first African-American president.

 We can't be critical.

-I mean, it was handed to us, we gotta eat it.
+I mean, it was handed to us.

-Average American citizens who were looking at what the regime was doing and refused to put up with it.
+Average American citizens who were looking at what the regime was doing refused to put up with it.

 Nothing to inherit.